-- 1. First-year students as Health Promotion/AT majors will be guaranteed admission into Athletic Training Program upon meeting the requirements for progression. - 2.
+- 1. All students admitted as first-years who remain in good academic standing and fulfill all program requirements will be guaranteed progression into the graduate portion of the dual degree program. - 2.
 All students must complete all the requirements for a baccalaureate degree by the end of the first year (year four) of the Athletic Training Program. - 3.
 Minimum First-Year Admission Criteria include: High School average of 85 and SAT score of 1030 and/or ACT score of 21. - 4.
 Students wishing to pursue Athletic Training, but not meeting the first-year criteria for admission into the designated Health Promotion/AT major may apply for admission into the Health Promotion Program (upon meeting entry requirements for that degree program) and may then be reevaluated for Athletic Training upon fulfilling entry requirements. - 5.
 Admittance into the Athletic Training Program is a competitive process.
 All who apply for the Athletic Training Program may not be admitted.